Modern Slavery Statement

 We are committed to ensuring that there is no modern slavery or human trafficking in our supply chains or in any part of our business.
 Our Modern Slavery Policy reflects our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our supply chains.

-Other relevant policies include the Group’s Anti-corruption and Bribery policy, Corporate Social Responsibility policy and Whistleblowing policy.
+Other relevant Group policies include the Group’s Anti-corruption and Bribery policy, Corporate Social Responsibility policy, Code of Conduct policy and Whistleblowing policy.

 The modern slavery and human trafficking risk